pingcap/tidb-operator/en/deploy-tiflash.md

 ---
-title: Deploy TiFlash on Kubernetes
+title: Deploy TiFlash in Kubernetes
-summary: Learn how to deploy TiFlash on Kubernetes.
+summary: Learn how to deploy TiFlash in Kubernetes.
 aliases: ['/docs/tidb-in-kubernetes/dev/deploy-tiflash/']
 ---

-# Deploy TiFlash on Kubernetes
+# Deploy TiFlash in Kubernetes

-This document describes how to deploy TiFlash on Kubernetes.
+This document describes how to deploy TiFlash in Kubernetes.

 ## Prerequisites